HansN-92/HansN-92/README.md

 ## About me:
 Computer science student with a focus on C# and .NET.
 I enjoy building clean, structured code and have experience with both backend development and web technologies.
-Currently looking for graduate roles or internships in Game/software development.
+Currently looking for graduate roles or internships in Game development.

 ## My Projects: